 TaleSpire, a beautiful project we’ve featured a couple of years, is now on Kickstarter, and we have to make it happen.
-Have you always dreamt of playing Dungeons & Dragons someday?
-This one was created for you then.

 “This is a big project, which is produced by me, Jason Roy, Hannah Eckbo and Rachel L. Cadran who are the other minds behind Bouncyrock Entertainment.
 We’ve always wanted to make something that could recreate the feeling we had when mod’ing back in the day.
 I spent a lot of my teenage years playing on persistent worlds in Neverwinter Nights (NWN), which were basically mini MMOs with maybe about 30-60 active players at a time, customized to fit the vision of whomever was running the server.
 So custom built areas with multiple dungeon masters roaming the land to create fun for unexpecting players.
 Imagine having the feeling of playing an MMO, but where your character could actually change the world, not by running through instances and having some fireworks spawn at the end of it, just so the world would go back to being the same.”